 Once you hit Connect, the web application will connect to the Circus system.

-Console logged in, you should get list of watchers, and real-time of the Circus (circusd circusd-stats). status two processes and
+With the Web Cons ole logged in, you should get а list of watchers, and a real-time sta tus of the two Circus proce esses (ci rcusd and circusd- -stats).